Eric Williams (linebacker): College career

-Pro career
+Professional career

 Williams was selected in the eighth round of the 1977 NFL draft by the St. Louis Cardinals where he played five seasons.
 In 70 games, Williams intercepted five passes, recovered five fumbles, and recorded 5.5 sacks.

 Williams reunited with John Robinson when he joined the Los Angeles Rams in 1982 and 1983 and played his final NFL season with the San Diego Chargers in 1984.
 Williams played for the Arizona Outlaws of the United States Football League in 1985 before hanging up the cleats.

-After football
+Personal life

 After retiring from football, Williams spent 30 years with the United Parcel Service and still resides in the St. Louis area.
 He was inducted into the Missouri Sports Hall of Fame in 2016.